Cremation Urn 101

 Cremation Ash Jewelry Pendants Help & Guidance

+While it is the latest in a line of memorial traditions that societies have followed for ages, cremation jewelry is a new take on memorial or mourning jewelry, popular since the 16th century.
+In those early years, individuals would wear jewelry personalized with a person's information or, as was popular during the Victorian Era, made using a locket of hair from the deceased.
+Today's take on this age old practice however, is a relatively new concept that has been around for only a couple of decades.
 Cremation jewelry is, simply put, jewelry that contains some of the cremated ashes of a deceased loved one.
-It is the latest in a line of memorial traditions that societies have followed since the dawn of mankind.
 For many, the idea of memorializing a beloved person in such a fashion make take some getting used to, but for a growing number of people across America and the world, the concept is a great comfort.
 Cremation jewelry has many names and comes in a variety of forms, but no matter the words used, cremation jewelry is among the newest and most popular ways to memorialize loved ones.
 This article is a brief overview of some of the most important topics related to this important, modern memorial tradition that is proving to be such a valuable source of comfort for those coping with the grief of losing a loved one.

 A Historical Perspective of Cremation Jewelry